Best Steak Frites Recipe

 One important element is to make sure to get your fries super crispy to prevent them from getting soggy from steak juice prematurely.
 The whole point is to let them soak up the juices and butter from the steak.

 I pan fry mine on the stove top with a blended oil, due to the smoke point being high, but you can also bake them in the oven if you wish to cut calories or just don’t feel comfortable frying.
-You can get even more creative by using home fries, tater tots or frozen hash browns made in the toaster.
+I don’t own an Air Fryer, but it is a great alternative.

-If you liked this French dish, check these out:
+If you liked this French recipe, check these out:

 If you are looking for even more great beef recipes, snag a copy of my Easy Beef Recipes Mini-Cookbook.
 Available here for only $0.99, here is a small collection of delicious and easy beef recipes that will soon become your new family favorites, from Instant Pot recipes to quick one-dish casseroles!